knitr::opts_chunk$set(cache = FALSE)

 to extract statistics on alignment length and the extent of genome

 scrambling.
-Examples YAML files are stored in extdata/yaml
+Examples YAML files are stored in extdata/yaml.

 Each file represent one pairwise alignment, and the file names conveys